Morioka Station: Station layout

 The station has three elevated island platforms for Shinkansen services, and four island platforms for local services.
 The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 The station was opened on November 1, 1890, by Japan's first private railway company, Nippon Railway.
 The line was nationalized in 1906.
 Services on the Tazawako Line started in 1921, on the Yamada line in 1923, the Tohoku Shinkansen in 1982 and the Akita Shinkansen in 1997.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on 1 April 1987.

 Passenger statistics

 In fiscal 2015, the JR East portion of the station was used by an average of 17,784 passengers daily (boarding passengers only).
-The Iwate Ginga Railway portion of the station was used by an average of 3,257 passengers daily.
+The Iwate Galaxy Railway portion of the station was used by an average of 3,257 passengers daily.